Energy in Japan: Coal

-ThIn 2022, Japan's coal imports remained at 202 million short tons.
+In 2022, Japan's coal imports remained at 202 million short tons.
 Russian imports significantly decreased from 22 million to 13 million short tons, offset by increases from Indonesia, Canada, and Australia.
 Bituminous coal made up 89% of steam coal imports, slightly down from the previous year.
 The main sources—Australia, Indonesia, Russia, and the United States—contributed 94% of the total, a 3% decrease from 2021.

 The contribution of coal-fired power generation decreased from 30.2% in 2016 to 26.5% in 2021, but then saw an increase to 27.8% in 2022.

 Japan has set a policy goal to reduce the share of coal in electricity generation from 31% in 2022 to 19% by 2030.
-As part of this initiative, there are plans to close or suspend about 90% of inefficient coal-fired power plants, which amounts to approximately 100 facilities, thereby reducing Japan’s total installed coal capacity by about 40%.
+As part of this initiative, there are plans to close or suspend about 90% of inefficient coal-fired power plants, which amounts to approximately 100 facilities, thereby reducing Japan's total installed coal capacity by about 40%.
 Additionally, to further mitigate environmental impact, new coal-fired power plants are required to incorporate emission reduction measures, such as blending coal with 20% ammonia or 25% wood pellets to significantly lower carbon dioxide emissions.